Joydeep Halder

 Thanks in advance for any other tip or recommendation.

-@halderjoydeepPosted about 2 years agoHi Anthony, instead of javascript, you can use two img. one for desktop version and one for mobile. on desktop screen, make mobile image display to none. and for mobile screen, make desktop image display to none.
+@halderjoydeepPosted over 2 years agoHi Anthony, instead of javascript, you can use two img. one for desktop version and one for mobile. on desktop screen, make mobile image display to none. and for mobile screen, make desktop image display to none.

-1 - @itsgonenowSubmitted about 2 years ago
+1 - @itsgonenowSubmitted over 2 years ago

 Placing the quotation mark svg took the most time and I still could not figure it out.
 I am unsure whether articles giving a lot of bottom empty space when stretching vertically is normal.